lukaskj/go-game-of-life/README.md

 go run gameOfLife.go 500 20 10 65984445125
 ```

-> Drawing in console isn't the best but this is just for practice Go
+> _Drawing in console isn't the best but this is just for practice_